OwlbitDev/Blog/src/content/blog/a-introduction-to-android-ndk-development/index.md

 ---
-title: "Essential Concepts of Android NDK Development"
+title: "A introduction to Android ndk development"
 description: "An introduction to the essential concepts of Android NDK development."

 date: 2022-03-06T11:30:40+08:00